-It was the first home loss in 10 postseason games for the Thunder, who have trailed by double digits in their last three games.
+It was the first home loss in 10 postseason games for the Thunder, who had overcome a 13-point deficit in Game 1.

 James had what was his career high, 30 points, in the opener, but afterward said Wade needed to be Wade — All-Star, Olympic gold medalist and finals MVP.

 In Game 1, Wade was 7 of 19.
 He wasn't sharp in the last round and continues to hear reports that something is physically wrong with him.
 He was all but asked Wednesday if his explosiveness was a thing of the past, what must have been insulting to a player who, though 30, still believes he's not far from the top of the game.

 Wade bounced back in a big way, not quite at the level he was as the 2006 finals MVP, but certainly good enough with the help around him now for the Heat to win another one.